javierhndev/Voyager-Reference-Models/PyTorch/examples/ddp/README.md

   -x MASTER_PORT=$MASTER_PORT \
   $CMD;
 ```
 The `NUM_NODES` is the number of nodes used and must match the `Workers` in the MPIJob.
 It is used to calculate the total number of Gaudi cards to be used (8 per node).
-The `MASTER_ADDR` and `MASTER_PORT` are defined and later passed to the mpirun. no need for users to modify them.
+The `MASTER_ADDR` and `MASTER_PORT` are defined and later passed to the mpirun.
+No need for users to modify them.
 The `CMD` contains the command we want to execute which in this case is this pytorch application.
 Note that here you can pass arguments to the model.

 Finally, the `mpirun` command will execute the `$CMD` using MPI.

 ## Parallelazing the Pytorch application
 We describe the example from `mnist_multicard.py` to show how to parallelize a working Pytorch application using DDP.
 Note that this is the same model used in [how to port your app to Voyager](/PyTorch/examples/port_mnist) section but now we run it on multiple cards.
-Mosto of the code will remain the same (model architecture, training and testin functions) and only the `main` part needs some modifications.
+Most of the code will remain the same (model architecture, training and testing functions...) and only the `main` function needs some modifications.
 You can use `vimdiff` or similar to highlight the differences.

 **Import packages**

 First, some packages need to be added:
 ```python
 import habana_frameworks.torch.distributed.hccl
 from habana_frameworks.torch.distributed.hccl import initialize_dist
 import torch.distributed as dist
 ```
 The `torch.distributed` is Pytorch Distributed communication package to run parallel jobs.
-It contains the `Distributed Data-Parallel (DDP)` module that allows to run the distribute the data to accelrate training.
+It contains the `Distributed Data-Parallel (DDP)` module that allows to distribute the data amonf different HPUs to accelrate training.
 `HCCL` is the Intel Habana's package that emulates NVIDIA Collective Communication Library (NCCL).
 That is the backend in this parallelization.

 **Initialization**

 Then, in the `main` function, we need to add the following at the beginning:
 ```python
 world_size, rank, local_rank = initialize_distributed_hpu()